ab0oo/mesh_persist/README.md

 # mesh_persist
 Persistence tools for Meshtastic/MQTT integration

-This is a set of tools anc configurations that will allow you to pull data from any Meshtastic MQTT feed and persist that data to a well-structured relational database for further analysis.
+This is a set of tools anf configurations that will allow you to pull data from any Meshtastic MQTT feed and persist that data to a well-structured relational database for further analysis.
 It is relatively easy to set up and uses standard PyPI python libraries.
 It can be run on a Raspberry Pi to provide a complete, local/disconnected information system.
 Instructions can be found in [raspi_build.md](raspi_build.md)